A-DanielSerranoRodriguez-PabloPicasso/TFG/readme.md

 # Grabber

 Simple project to download videos.
 YT not available yet, no support for MacOS.

 ## Must

+### Installed programs
- - Use Firefox.
+ - Firefox.
+ - VLC.